ess-dive-community/essdive-sample-id-metadata/contribute.md

 ### Change documentation

 Copy and paste this template into your [new issue](https://github.com/ess-dive-community/essdive-sample-id-metadata/issues/new) if you want to make a change to the documentation.
-Or, fork the repository, make the changes yourself, and send a pull request.

 ```
 ## Change documentation